arifulhaqueuc/Python-Excersices/README.md

 | this is the basic thread module in Python, this was developed in earlier version of Python | threading is based on thread, and this is a newer version with many new features.
 As a result, this is obviously a better option in todays multi-threaded Python program |

+#### Global Interpreter Lock (GIL)
+  - One of the fundamental concepts in a multi-threaded program in Python.
+  - GIL is basically a kind of lock held by an interpreter thread to avoid sharing code which is not thread-safe with other threads.
+  - The underlying idea of GIL is that it is a mechanism used by an interpreter to synchronize the execution of threads in a multi-threaded program, so that only one thread is being executed at a given point of time.
+  - An interpreter that uses GIL always allows only one thread to be executed at a time, even if it's being run on a multi-core processor.
+  - The main challenge is that CPython is not fully thread safe.
+So, in order to support multi-threaded Python program, CPython provides a global lock, and this global lock must be held by the current thread before it can safely access any Python object in a program.
+As a result, no matter how many threads are present, only one thread is being executed at a given point of time.
+  - In Python, the popular interpreter that offers GIL is CPython.

+Benefits of GIL
+  - easy integration of C libraries with a Python program, because usually C libraries are not thread-safe.
+  - GIL helps to increase speed of a single-threaded program.

+Drawbacks
+  - In a multi-threaded program, use of GIL may limit the amount of parallelism reachable though concurrency of a single interpreter process.

+Solution
+  - PyPy implementation provides a stackless mode that can support micro-thread for massive concurrency.